bhuvan-raj/Linux-Zero-to-Hero/README.md

 Each folder in this repository covers a major Linux topic:

+### 1. Linux Fundamentals
+* **Description:** Learn the core concepts of Linux, including its architecture, kernel, file system hierarchy etc. This section builds the foundational skills needed to work effectively in any Linux-based environment.
+* **Explore:** Navigate to [Linux Fundamentals](./Linux-Fundamentals/) for detailed information.

+### 2. User and Group Management in Linux
+* **Description:** Understand how to create, modify, and manage users and groups in Linux.
+This section covers user accounts, group types, permissions, ownership, and related administrative commands to control access and enhance system security.
+* **Explore:** Navigate to [User and Group Management](./User%20and%20Group%20Management/) for detailed information.

 > ⚡️ Each section contains study notes, command references, and practice tasks.